EPA SDWISUCMR547,038 U.S. utilitiesUpdated May 2026

 02

-Each detected compound is compared against both EPA legal limits and stricter EWG health-based guidelines — so you see not just what's legal, but what the science recommends.
+Each detected compound is compared to both the EPA's legal limit and EWG's stricter health-based guideline—so you see not just what's allowed, but what peer-reviewed toxicology actually recommends.

 Includes UCMR5 PFAS results